Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: PA of Absorptive and Emissive Dust

 The following figures present histograms of $\text{PA}_A$ of the absorptive component minus $\text{PA}_E$ of the emissive component, computed at all sightlines (pixels) of the imaging polarimetry that have SNR $>20$, and also have $p_A$ and $p_E \geq 1$\%.
 The histogram bins of the $\text{PA}_A-\text{PA}_E$ distributions are all 10\degr.
 The red histograms are results from the original Aitken method and blue histograms are results from the extended Aitken method fits to Stokes spectra.
 Note that the histograms of PA differences are the same at all wavelengths because the emissive, absorptive, and scattering components each have constant PA versus wavelength, as seen in all the previous plots.
 This is simply because the dust grain alignment angle of each component is independent of wavelength.

 Figure \ref{PA-Diff-EggNebula} shows histograms of the PA difference distributions from imaging polarimetry observations of the Egg Nebula.
 When including the scattering polarization component the extended Aiken method fits (in blue) produce a distribution of $\text{PA}_A-\text{PA}_E$ that is more peaked at 90\degr, whereas the original Aiken method fits (in red) produce a broader distribution with multiple peaks.
 The more peaked distribution around 90\degr obtained from the extended Aitken method supports the idea that polarized emission and absorption arises from elongated dust grains aligned by the same or similar magnetic fields threading both regions.
 Since it was shown in Section \ref{sec:Egg} that the Egg Nebula clearly exhibits polarization due to scattering, we found that having three components of polarization is necessary to correctly fit the Stokes spectra.
-The result of a more peaked distribution of $\text{PA}_A-\text{PA}_E$ provides more evidence that decomposition into three components of polarization is a better approach than using just two components.
+The result of a single peaked distribution of $\text{PA}_A-\text{PA}_E$ provides more evidence that including the third component of scattering polarization is a better than just two components.

 Figure \ref{PA-Diff-W3} shows histograms of the PA difference distributions found in fits of W3 IRS5 imaging polarimetry observations.
 The original Aitken method fits (in red) produce a somewhat random distribution of $\text{PA}_A-\text{PA}_E$, whereas the extended Aitken method fits (in blue) produce a more peaked distribution.
 However, the peak of the distribution is at 60\degr instead of 90\degr.
 This non-perpendicular angle is almost certainly due to a more complicated 3D structure along sightlines, since the optically thin warm emitting dust grains could be aligned along a B-field having a different direction from the B-field aligning the cold absorbing dust component.
 The fact that the extended Aitken method produces a more peaked distribution of the PA differences is consistent with the theory that the emissive and absorptive components of polarization are directly related to dust grains aligned along magnetic field lines, but likely in a more complex geometry \citep{CMW2007}.